fare/evo2017/README.md

 From Software Creationism to Software Evolutionism
 ==================================================

-This is my proposal for a presentation at
+This is my contribution to
 [Salon des Refusés 2017](https://refuses.github.io/) (a.k.a.
 SDR2017, with the conference subtitle "Dialectics for new computer science").